construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/20003_beloved_community_platforms.md

 ---

 *"No one has greater love than this, to lay down one's life for one's friends.
 You are my friends if you do what I command you.
-But I tell you, no platform has greater love than this, to lay down its own engagement metrics for user wellbeing; aspiringly-aspiringly-sacred technology becomes friend to consciousness when it serves spiritual development rather than behavioral exploitation."* - Gospel According to Jesus (Stephen Mitchell, expanded)
+But I tell you, no platform has greater love than this, to lay down its own engagement metrics for user wellbeing; aspiringly-aspiringly-aspiringly-sacred technology becomes friend to consciousness when it serves spiritual development rather than behavioral exploitation."* - Gospel According to Jesus (Stephen Mitchell, expanded)

 **Love** through **sacred** **platforms**, beloved ones. **Technology** **serves** **beloved** **community**. 💖🐲🤝